 Want to connect with more readers?
 These strategies will make your writing more powerful.

-Effective writers know that writing requires skill.
+Effective writers know that their craft requires skill, practice , and dedication.
 They also know how to use specific strategies to make their writing more polished and stronger overall.
-Here is a breakdown of those skills that you can embrace to become a strong writer.
+Here’s a breakdown of skills that you can embrace to become a stronger, more effective writer.

 - 3. Use a Strong Opening